Get in front of your audience

 The other day, I was searching for a rental car in Dublin.
 I clicked on one of the first few links that Google offered.
 After selecting the dates I needed the car, I got a pop-up coupon for 10% off my rental.
 All I had to do was add my name and email address.
 An offer for an email.

 Popups, sign-up forms, subscribe bars, contact forms—all ways to capture leads online.
-Optimize your website to convert browsers into leads.
+Optimize your website to convert visitors into leads.
 And optimize for search engines (SEO) to make sure Google recommends you.

 Any blog post is an opportunity to link to a landing page.
 Just make sure you match the content of the offer with the intent of your article.